alfonsocartes/remix-jokes-decoupled-multirepo/remix-jokes-backend/README.md

 #### How to migrate and seed the database

-From localhost we can migrate the database with Prisma after setting up the RDS url as the DATABASE variable on the .env file.
+From localhost we can migrate the database with Prisma after setting up the RDS URL as the DATABASE variable on the .env file.

 Ideally, migrate deploy should be part of an automated CI/CD pipeline, and we do not generally recommend running this command locally to deploy changes to a production database (for example, by temporarily changing the DATABASE_URL environment variable).
 It is not generally considered good practice to store the production database URL locally.